-Publication Ethics and Publication Malpractice Statement
+Publication Ethics and Malpractice Statement

-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in Journal of Tourism, Culinary, and Entrepreneurship, including the authors, the editors, the peer-reviewers and the publisher (Universitas Ciputra Surabaya).
+This statement outlines the ethical standards expected from all parties involved in the publication process of articles in the Journal of Tourism, Culinary, and Entrepreneurship (JTCE), including authors, editors, reviewers, and the publisher (Universitas Ciputra Surabaya).
+The ethical principles presented in this document are developed in accordance with COPE’s Best Practice Guidelines for Journal Editors.

-Ethical Guideline for Journal Publication
+Ethical Guidelines for Journal Publication

-Publication decisions
+Publication Decisions

 Non-Discrimination